 NOTE 1—The first two octets indicate the United States.
 The third octet indicates that Table E-4 (Global operating classes) is in use (see Annex C).

-The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element (#4019)expresses the current operational mode of the AP and is interpreted as shown in Table E-12 (Regulatory Info subfield encoding(#600)) when operating in the 6 GHz band.
+The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element (#4019)expresses the current operational mode of the AP and is interpreted by STAs with dot11ExtendedRegInfoSupport set to false as shown in Table E-12 (Regulatory Info subfield interpretation by STAs with dot11ExtendedRegInfoSupport set to false(#600)), and is interpreted by STAs with dot11ExtendedRegInfoSupport set to true as shown in Table E12bis (Regulatory Info subfield interpretation by STAs with dot11ExtendedRegInfoSupport set to true), when operating in the 6 GHz band.

+NOTE – STAs with dot11ExtendedRegInfoSupport set to false parse B3 to B5 of the Control field as the Regulatory Info subfield, and ignore B6 of the Control field.

 Each regulatory domain might have additional regulations for each Regulatory Info subfield value.
 Operation in such regulatory domains is subject to the additional regulations.
+If a STA is unable to interpret the value of the Regulatory info field, it might still, in accordance with local regulations, be able to determine a regulatory maximum transmit power to connect to the AP using received Transmit Power Envelope element(s) and/or local sources (see 11.7.5 Specification of regulatory and local maximum transmit power levels).

-Some values defined in Table E-12 (Regulatory Info subfield encoding(#600)) might not be valid in all regulatory domains.
+Some values defined in Table E-12 (Regulatory Info subfield interpretation by STAs with dot11ExtendedRegInfoSupport set to false(#600)) and Table E-12bis (Regulatory Info subfield interpretation by STAs with dot11ExtendedRegInfoSupport set to true) might not be valid in all regulatory domains.
 If a certain Regulatory Info subfield encoding value is not valid in a regulatory domain, then the value is not used when operating in that regulatory domain.(#600)